tarun-code/Netflix-Clone/README.md

 # Netflix-Clone
-Netflix Clone with API  in reactjs
+Netflix Clone with API  in reactjs with docker build file